The Latest: Israel military presses on with its new ground offensive on Gaza City

 The message was signed by leaders of over 20 aid organizations operating in Gaza, including the Norwegian Refugee Council, Anera and Save the Children.

 Israeli military said Hamas used the building for intelligence.
-It contained items from over 25 years of excavations, including from a 4th-century Byzantine monastery.
+It contained items from more than a quarter-century of excavations, including from a fourth-century Byzantine monastery.

 International aid groups negotiated with the Israeli military for a delay to move the artifacts.
 Workers rushed to pack the items in trucks, but some were broken or left behind.
 The artifacts are now in a safer location but remain in danger, housed outside, as the Israeli offensive widens.